VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 Next, we have the **forward** evolution files, one per body.
 The columns in these files correspond to the :code:`saOutputOrder` parameters in the corresponding input files.
-Recall the for the Sun, we requested that :code:`VPLANET` output the timestamp and the XUV luminosity:
+Recall the for the Sun, we requested that :code:`VPLanet` output the timestamp and the XUV luminosity: